tomjadams/property-based-testing-workshop/scala/README.md

 # Scala Property-Based Testing Workshop

-This is a Scala version of the property based testing workshop.
+This is a Scala version of the property-based testing workshop.

 It uses [`sbt`](http://www.scala-sbt.org/0.13/docs/index.html) as the build tool & is fully self contained.
 [ScalaTest](http://www.scalatest.org) is used as the base testing framework, with [ScalaCheck](https://www.scalacheck.org)